omnt/OpenMobileNetworkToolkit/docs/settings/settings.md

 # Settings
 OMNT has a lot of settings which allow a customization of the app behavior and its features.
 This settings are grouped by topic.
-Some settings will be dissabled depending on the permissions granted to OMNT.
+Some settings will be disabled depending on the permissions granted to OMNT.

 ## Home Screen Settings
-* Show Neighbor Cells: Display the current neighbourcells on the home screen or not
+* Show Neighbor Cells: Display the current neighbor cells on the home screen or not

 ## APP Settings
 * [Logging](logging.md): Configuration of the logging system of OMNT